Search within:

 • All degree-seeking graduate students enrolled full-time in the College of Fine Arts are eligible to apply for this award.

-• The student must be pursuing their graduate degree at the time of project completion.
+• Applicants must be pursuing their graduate degree at the time of project completion.
+(Note: Funding is not dispersed until May 2026; therefore, those graduating in Spring 2026 may not be eligible.)

 Proposal Components